~ HISTORY ~

 In cooperation with the German journalist Tamara Domentat, she wrote "Heimlich in the Cold War", which incorporates her late husband's unpublished memoirs.
 The book was published in 2000 by Autbau-Ferlag.

 In 1998 The Christina Heimlich Dancers were invited to go to Novgorod, Russia, by The Center of Culture and Leisure.
 Miss Lisa, one of our instructors Alisa Pappas, and 16 of the Christina Heimlich Dancers gave many performances including Russian Television.
 The dancers studied under Ludmilla Grigorieva–student of the great Igor Moiseyev.
 The Dancers felt right at home because of the training they received from Christina Heimlich, who brought European Folk and Character Dance to her American Students.

 Her dancers have performed at the White House, Kennedy Center, German, French, Turkish and Russian embassies, many American and Russian television programs and at the International Children’s Festival at Wolftrap, where Mrs. Heimlich was one of the founders forty years ago.

-Today, former students Miss Elizabeth and Miss Lisa continue Mrs. Heimlich's festive yet disciplined traditional interpretations of Grimm’s' Fairy Tales as well as Chinese, Gypsy and Russian folk stories as well as tap, jazz and classical ballet.
+Today, former student Miss Elizabeth continues Mrs. Heimlich's festive yet disciplined traditional interpretations of Grimm’s' Fairy Tales as well as Chinese, Gypsy and Russian folk stories as well as tap, jazz and classical ballet.

 Classes are conducted in Annandale and Alexandria.
-Elizabeth Hawkins and Lisa Filipy continue to teach children of all ages and adults this very special method that provides instruction of all levels, performance experience, and most of all a lifelong love and appreciation of the Dance.
+Elizabeth Hawkins and her staff continue to teach children of all ages and adults this very special method that provides instruction of all levels, performance experience, and most of all a lifelong love and appreciation of the Dance.